InsecurityAsso/inshack-2018/infra/README.md

 it (by spawning machines automatically)
 - **Ansible**: deploys all the software stack on a server after it has been deployed by *Terraform*
-- `ansible-playbook`: a Go app that converts the *Terraform* state file into an *Ansible* playbook
+- `terraform-inventory`: a Go app that converts the *Terraform* state file into an *Ansible* playbook